 MA: I did.
 So, I lived in New Hampshire.
-When I went through training, the idea was for me to primarily take trips out of New Hampshire and like Maine, but my provider had lost that fleet.
+When I went through training, the idea was for me to primarily take trips out of New Hampshire and Maine, but my provider had lost that fleet.
 We no longer covered that sector while I was in training.
 So, then once I got out, I was still living in New Hampshire.
 But every single trip that I took was out of the Cape or Rhode Island.
-So, I was driving a minimum like two and a half hours for every single trip.
-So, day trips were super rough in that sense.
-Luckily, my boyfriend lived in Rhode Island, so I was able to, like, cut the drive a little bit and stay with him.
-But yes, I was always traveling like at least two and a half hours for all of my trips.
+So, I was driving a minimum two and a half hours for every single trip.
+Day trips were super rough in that sense.
+Luckily, my boyfriend lived in Rhode Island, so I was able to cut the drive a little bit and stay with him.
+But yes, I was always traveling at least two and a half hours for all of my trips.

-SW: Tell us about you mentioned sectors.
-So, tell us about groundfish sectors and your thoughts on the sector system.
+SW: You mentioned sectors.
+Tell us about groundfish sectors and your thoughts on the sector system.

-MA: Yes I think it's a really nice way to be able to get like almost a variety of trips.
-There's like a group.
-It almost feels like each sector has their own like unique personality.
-So, we're like depending on the owner, like how like vessels run themselves within a sector tends to be like a little bit different for each one.
-So, it's cool to be able to see, like, become familiar with which boats are almost like sister boats in a way, and how they run together versus how other boats run.
-Yes.
-I think it's a neat way to kind of break it up.
+MA: Yes, I think it's a really nice way to be able to get almost a variety of trips.
+There's a group.
+It almost feels like each sector has their own unique personality.
+So, depending on the owner, how vessels run themselves within a sector tends to be a little bit different for each one.
+So, it's cool to be able to become familiar with which boats are almost sister boats in a way, and how they run together versus how other boats run.
+I think it's a neat way to break it up.